SimpleGitVersion/CodeCake/README.md

 1. Create or open a NET framework C# project
 2. Install the [Code.Cake NuGet package](https://www.nuget.org/packages/Code.Cake/): `Install-Package Code.Cake`
-3. Create a build host class:
+3. Create a build class:

 ```csharp
 // Cake extension methods and utilities are split into many different namespaces, which all need to be specified.